-SJI and its partners have been working to address mental illness/mental health on a national impact level over the past year.
+SJI and its partners continue to work to address mental illness/mental health on a national level.
 This is in response to the increasing complexity of handling individuals in state courts who have mental illness, and oftentimes a co-occurring substance use issue.
 System-wide, mental illness has placed a strain on many communities and their resources, and jails are being used to detain those who need mental health treatment.
 Promising approaches are currently being explored to address this problem:

-- The Sequential Intercept Model identifies where to intercept individuals with mental illness as they move through the criminal justice system, suggests which populations might be targeted at each point of interception and highlights the decision-makers who can authorize movement away from or through the criminal justice system. - Mental health codes require modification to permit timely, appropriately-targeted, courtordered treatment for persons with mental illness, before and after contact with the justice system.
+- The Sequential Intercept Model identifies where to intercept individuals with mental illness as they move through the criminal justice system, suggests which populations might be targeted at each point of interception, and highlights the decision-makers who can authorize movement away from or through the criminal justice system. - ➤ Mental health codes require modification to permit timely, appropriately-targeted, courtordered treatment for persons with mental illness, before and after contact with the justice system.

-It has also been acknowledged that individuals who are intercepted by the criminal justice system often have co-occurring mental health and substance abuse issues, including opioid addiction.
+It has also been acknowledged that individuals who are intercepted by the criminal justice system often have co-occurring mental health and substance use issues, including opioid addiction.